 Second hand smoke and the law

-From October 2015 it will be illegal to smoke in a car with a child who is under 18 years old.
+From October 2015 it has been illegal to smoke in a car with a child who is under 18 years old.

 What is second hand or passive smoking?

 This is when someone breathes in smoke from other people’s cigarettes.

 What if I smoke while the door or window is open?